Leo Janos

 Leo Janos (1933–2008) was an American speechwriter and ghostwriter who was known for writing speeches for the President Lyndon Johnson.
 He authored and co-authored notable books including Skunk Works, Yeager: An Autobiography, and Crime of Passion.

 In January 2008, he died at the age of 74 due to cancer.

 Career

 In 1965, he became an editor of Ameryka magazine.

-In 1966, he was selected by President Johnson as his speechwriter, a post he worked on till 1968.
+In 1966, he was selected by President Johnson as his speechwriter, a post he worked on until 1968.

 His book, Skunk Works, has been reviewed by Kirkus Reviews.